Greeters & Ushers

 - Find a WELCOME tag and put it on.

 - Tidy up the area so that it is appealing and uncluttered.

-- Get ready to hand out bulletins, children’s activity pages, Connection Cards, guest gifts, and other information as requested.
+- Get ready to hand out bulletins, children’s activity pages, Connection Cards, guest gifts, and other resources as requested.

-- Notify church office immediately of any needed material.
+- Notify church office immediately of any needed resources.

 Assisting guests with Sunday School

 - Greet all guests with enthusiasm and equality.

 - Ask them to choose a class that they think fits them.
 Assist by explaining features of each class.